Charity & Wildlife Conservation

 Sometimes the biggest impact in a community comes from a single project, something that simply makes daily life easier.
 Selous Safari Company have listened to the village chairmen and councils to see what would affect the biggest change and over the years have installed water pumps and wells, giving constant, clean water to the whole community; provided pumps and pipes to create irrigation systems; built a desperately needed police station for a population of over 5,000; and actioned several building and maintenance projects, recently completing new flooring and desks for both teachers and students, at Makifu School near Ruaha National Park.

-After operating in Tanzania for over two decades, our understanding of charitable giving and community development has taken on a different shape.
+After operating in Tanzania for nearly three decades, our understanding of charitable giving and community development has taken on a different shape.
 We are the first ones to put our hands up and say that some of the above projects have been less than successful – we have often been let down by corruption, theft and apathy.
 Aid can cause significant amounts of damage to poverty-stricken countries, the citizens of which need empowerment rather than handouts.
 It is obvious to all that significant changes need to be made but it is imperative that this change is driven by the communities themselves rather than imposed upon by third party, first world organisations, this way the projects will have a chance of success and will lead to sustainable development.

 With this in mind, Selous Safari Company has reformed its charitable policy to match these ideals.